callummclu/test-go-nginx-docker/README.md

 - First ensure docker-compose is installed on the server.
 An example of how to do this on debian 11 is [here](https://cloudinfrastructureservices.co.uk/how-to-install-and-use-docker-compose-on-debian-11/)
 - add your ssl certificate `certificate.cer` and key `key.key` to `/data/certs` within the linux server, this will not exist so youll have to make the directory, using `nano /data/certs/certificate.cer` and `nano /data/certs/key.key` pasting the values in and saving.
+- In addition to adding the ssl certificate add a `~/config` folder with `.env` and `.fronetend.env` in them following the conventions of the example equivelants in the repo.
 - From here create a new directory for your project, in this case I added a `callummclu.co.uk` in the root directory.
 - Following this ensure git is installed in the server using `sudo apt install git`
 - After this run git pull in your newly created directory.